lua-carbon/carbon/docs/Getting_Started.md

 ```

 ## Graphene Submodule (Library)
-If writing a library using Graphene, integrating Carbon is straightforward, just like an application.
+If you're writing a library using Graphene, integrating Carbon is straightforward, just like an application.

 Make sure your [Graphene][graphene]-enabled library is using a version at least as new as the one Carbon uses, or just take Carbon's `init.lua` and use it in your library directly.

+Your directory structure should look like this:

+- Library folder
+	- `Carbon`
+	- `init.lua` (pulled from `Carbon/init.lua`)
+	- `_.lua` (where you'll initialize your library)

 In your library's root `_.lua` file, which initializes the module, use the following snippet: